ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/05-selection-sort.md

     function selectionSort(A):
         N = A.size()
-        for i = 0 to N-1:                // Select i'th smallest element
+        for i in 0 ..
+N-1:               // Select i'th smallest element
-            minIndex = i                 // Current smallest index for j = i+1 to N-1:          // Find the smallest value
+            minIndex = i                 // Current smallest index for j in i+1 ..
+N-1:         // Find the smallest value
                 if A[j] > A[minIndex]:   // Found something smaller
                     minIndex = j         // Remember smaller index swap(A, i, minIndex)         // Put it into place